MetPX/sarracenia/doc/sr_subscribe.1.rst

   sr_subscribe edit admin

 The *feeder* option specifies the account used by default system transfers for components such as sr_shovel, sr_sarra and sr_sender (when posting).

 - **feeder    amqp{s}://<user>:<pw>@<post_brokerhost>[:port]/<vhost>**

 - **admin   <name>        (default: None)**

-When set, the admin option will cause sr start to start up the sr_audit daemon.
-FIXME: current versions, all users run sr_audit to notice dead subscribers.
+The admin user is used to do maintenance operations on the pump such as defining the other users.
 Most users are defined using the *declare* option.
+The feeder can also be declared in that way.

 - **declare <role> <name>   (no defaults)**